Status and phase

 Hereditary bleeding tendency or coagulation dysfunction, or history of thrombosis, or imaging showing tumor invasion/infiltration of major blood vessels, or investigator or radiologist assessment of bleeding tendency.

-Known history of severe allergy to macromolecular protein preparations, or to any component of QL1706 or other investigational drugs, or severe allergic history to chemotherapeutic drugs such as carboplatin, paclitaxel, or their premedications.
+Known history of severe allergy to macromolecular protein preparations, or to any component of QL1706 or other investigational drugs, or severe allergic history to chemotherapeutic drugs such as carboplatin, paclitaxel, nab-paclitaxel, or their premedications.

-Currently participating in interventional clinical research treatment, or receiving any other investigational drug or research device treatment within 4 weeks before the first dose (patients who failed screening for other clinical trials may be included in this study).
+Currently participating in interventional clinical research treatment, or receiving any other investigational drug or research device treatment within 4 weeks before the first dose.
+Patients who failed screening for other clinical trials may be included in this study.

 Patients deemed unsuitable for participation in this study by the investigator.